Encrypt workload data in-use with Confidential GKE Nodes

 • Update an existing node pool

-You cannot update an existing cluster to change the cluster-level Confidential GKE Nodes setting.
+You can't update an existing cluster to change the cluster-level Confidential GKE Nodes setting.

-The following table shows you the GKE behavior that applies when you enable Confidential GKE Nodes at the cluster level or at the node pool level:
+The following table shows you the GKE behavior that applies when you enable Confidential GKE Nodes:

 Confidential GKE Nodes setting How to configure Behavior